2025 Georgia Hyundai plant immigration raid: Raid

-On September 4, 2025, hundreds of federal and state officers—including members of ICE, Homeland Security Investigations, Georgia State Patrol, the FBI, DEA, ATF and others—raided the battery plant, still under construction, resulting in the arrest of 475 people.
+On September 4, 2025, hundreds of federal and state officers—including members of ICE, Georgia State Patrol, the FBI, DEA, ATF and others—raided the battery plant, still under construction, resulting in the arrest of 475 people.
 Steven Schrank, then Homeland Security Investigations special agent in charge, indicated that the raid was the culmination of a months-long investigation which included a search warrant filed on September 2, identifying four people to be searched.

 During the raid, officials alleged that several individuals attempted to flee and ran into a sewage pond on the property, with one person allegedly attempting to swim under the boat used to arrest them and flip the boat.
-An anonymous eyewitness to the raid later recounted that they had first become aware of the raid after a deluge of phone calls from the companies bosses, ordering all operations to be shut down.
+An anonymous eyewitness to the raid later recounted that they had first become aware of the raid after a deluge of phone calls from the company bosses, ordering all operations to be shut down.

 The majority of those arrested were identified as South Korean by Schrank, however he did not provide a further breakdown of nationalities.
 Twenty-three Mexican nationals were detained in the raid.
 On September 9, 2025, Japanese Foreign Minister Takeshi Iwaya reported the detention of three Japanese nationals when the plant was raided.
 It was also reported on September 10 that 10 Chinese nationals and one Indonesian national were detained.

 After the raid, Republican candidate for Georgia's 12th congressional district, Tori Branum, announced that she had played a part in causing the raid to occur.
 Acting by herself, Branum alleged to reporters that she began investigating rumors of safety concerns and undocumented immigrants, using a contact at the site and recording conversations.
 She then took the concerns and evidence and submitted them through the ICE website, with an agent reaching out to contact her a short time later.

 Detained workers' statuses

 At least some of the workers were in the US on visa waiver, intended for tourists and business trips up to 90 days.

 On September 10, The Guardian reported that a leaked document showed that one of the detained workers had a valid B1/B2 working visa and had not violated it, despite initial statements from the DHS stating that the detained worker "admitted to unauthorized work on a B1/B2 visa".
-A voluntary departure option was ordered by the Atlanta Field Office Director to be presented to the worker who took it up.
+A voluntary departure option was ordered by the Atlanta Field Office Director to be presented to the worker, who took it up.

-On September 12, more than 300 Korean workers returned back to South Korea on a chartered Korean Air jet.
+On September 12, more than 300 Korean workers returned to South Korea on a chartered Korean Air jet.
 Trump delayed the departure by a day to allow the workers to decide whether to stay, but only one chose to stay.